m-vila/snakesladders/README.md

 ### Structure of the notebook

 I started creating a frontend version of the game since it is more interactive and easier to follow. <br>
-Once I was satisfied with the results I went for a backend solution which was the main goal of the assignment.
+Once I was satisfied with the results I went for a backend solution which was the main goal of the assignment and performed some manual tests at the end.

 Last but not least I included a "Room for growth" section with aspects that can be perfected.